Becker Muscular Dystrophy (BMD) in Children

 The faulty BMD gene is an X-linked

 recessive gene.
-This means the gene needs to be on each X chromosome for symptoms of the
+This means the gene needs to be on each of her two X chromosomes for

-she has only 1 copy on 1 X chromosome, she is a carrier of the disease but will not have
+chromosome, she is a carrier of the disease but will likely not have symptoms.
+Boys

-symptoms.
-Boys only have one X chromosome.
-If their X chromosome has a faulty gene, they
+only one X chromosome, so if their X chromosome has a faulty gene, they will have

 - Falling often